 About Us

 In 2008, God began stirring a dream in my heart to see people who were lost in hurt, pain, and addiction find hope and freedom.
 It was at this point he connected me with Ryan Ray whose vision for a Christian treatment center inspired me to action.
-Ten years ago our dreams became reality as we began providing clinical services to individuals struggling with addiction.
+Our dreams became reality as we began providing clinical services to individuals struggling with addiction.
 In my heart I longed to people set free, however, I never would have imagined what Set Free has become.

-Over the last ten years we have served thousands of people, seen incredible miracles of breakthrough, and witnessed God’s power to transform lives.
+We have served thousands of people, seen incredible miracles of breakthrough, and witnessed God’s power to transform lives.
 As I look back my heart is filled with gratefulness.
 I am stirred by what God has done and His ability to take our dreams and breath His life upon them.
 I am blown away by the generosity and kindness of our funders and supporters.
 I am inspired by our team who lay down their lives each day to serve and help others.

 Through this journey I have come to believe a few things with a strong conviction.
 First, there are none too far gone that God cannot or will not reach out and save.
 Second, each person has incredible worth and value.
 Third, it is not possible for us to dream too big.
 Finally, when we come together to address a common challenge.
 When we give of our time, money, and talent.
+When we partner and collaborate for the good of our families, community, and state.
+Change is possible!
+Things can and will get better!
+Together we are making a difference!

 Philip Licht